Adenízia da Silva: Career

 Playing with Sollys Nestlé Osasco, Silva won the gold medal in the 2012 FIVB Club World Championship held in Doha, Qatar.
-She was part of the Brazilian team which won the gold medal at the 2012 Summer Olympics.
+She was part of the Brazilian team that won the gold medal at the 2012 Summer Olympics.

 Da Silva played with her national team, winning the bronze at the 2014 World Championship when her team defeated Italy 3–2 in the bronze medal match.

 Da Silva won the Best Blocker award and the silver medal at the 2015 Pan American Games when her national team lost the championship match 0–3 to the United States.